Fiddle Leaf Fig Plants for Sale Online

 While Fiddle Leaf Figs are immensely popular and many people love the idea of having one, it’s important to know if buying one is the right fit for your home.
 Once it has established itself in its new home, these plants are not as intimidating as you may have been told.
 However, there are some things to consider before ordering one:

-Avoid fussing or moving your Ficus lyrata too often; Fiddle Leaf Figs do not like to be moved—if necessary to move your plant, be prepared for some leaf drop until it is acclimated again in approximately 2-3 weeks.
-This also happens after the shipping process, but it is completely normal, and once acclimated to its new home the leaves will stop falling and new leaves will appear.
-The reason we bring this up here is that you may want to hold off from buying a fiddle leaf fig until you find a more long-term home.
+Avoid fussing or moving your Ficus Lyrata too often; Fiddle Leaf Figs do not like to be moved—if necessary to move your plant, be prepared for your tree to drop leaves until it is acclimated again in approximately 2-3 weeks.

 How to Care for Live Fiddle Leaf Fig Plants